 Estate agents’ fees vary and are negotiable on a case by case basis.

-In most cases you will not have to pay an estate agent if your property does not sell.
-This is known as ‘no sale, no fee’.
+Often you will not have to pay an estate agent if your property does not sell.
+They call this ‘no sale, no fee’.

 How to choose an estate agent

 You should speak to a few agents before choosing one to sell your home.

 Do your research before just choosing the cheapest agent.
 Or the one who gives the highest valuation for your property.

 Does the estate agent come recommended by other people in your area?